hlkbyrm/HighFidelitySensorModels/README.md

     * Standard deviation values of the high noise level in the distance taken by left and right wheels

 ### How to cite
-If you find this repo useful you can cite our publication with:
+If you find this repo useful you can cite our paper: